ashleykwan8/HBproject-planner/README.md

 <br/><br/>
  </p>

-The ToDo List helps you keep track of what you need to get done that day, check it off as completed, and "refresh" to have a new list for the day
+The To-Do List helps you keep track of what you need to get done that day, check it off as completed, and "refresh" to have a new list for the day